Record an overpayment

 Take a moment to understand how overpayments affect your books.
 The same rules apply whether you are receiving an overpayment from a customer or making an overpayment to a supplier:

-• Tax Warning – Overpayments are not subject to tax because they are not considered revenue yet (you haven't provided a service for that extra money).
+• Tax Warning: Overpayments are not subject to tax because they are not considered revenue yet (you haven't provided a product or service for that extra money).